Christmas in Philadelphia is a great time to reconnect with your family and enjoy the festivities with your kids.

 Tinseltown Holiday Spectacular

-Back for its second year, is the Tinseltown Holiday Spectacular at the Greater Philadelphia Expo Center.
-It will run Novcember 25, 2022 through December 31, 2023.
+Back for another year is the Tinseltown Holiday Spectacular at the Greater Philadelphia Expo Center.
+It will run Novcember 17, 2023 through January 1, 2024.
 Tickets can be purchased online.

-In addition to over a million beautiful lights in themed displays, there will be photos with Santa as well as Gritty, the Philadelphia Flyers mascot, an ice rink, holiday marketplace, and lots of tasty treats to eat and drink.
-There is also a two-lane ice slide this year.
+In addition to over a million beautiful lights in themed displays, there will be photos with Santa as well as Gritty, the Philadelphia Flyers mascot, a winding ice trail, ice slide, holiday marketplace, and lots of tasty treats to eat and drink.

 Shady Brook Farm